redcraft-org/redcraft_plugins_updater/README.md

 First, you'll need [CloudProxy](https://github.com/NoahCardoza/CloudProxy) installed and running.

-If you're running a UNIX based system, it should be as easy as running `./setup.sh`.
+If you're running Linux, macOS, BSD or WSL, it should be as easy as running `./setup.sh`.
 Make sure you have Python 3 and virtualenv installed (`pip3 install virtualenv`).

 Otherwise, create and activate a virtualenv (optional, usually by running `python3 -m venv env` and `source env/bin/activate`), and install requirements using `pip install -r requirements.txt`.